Easy-Pay-Solutions/Mobile-SDK-ReactNative/README.md

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.
+To launch the wrapper in XCode, click on the EasyPayRN.xcworkspace file.

 # Troubleshooting